 Tinder expands efforts through an industry-first personal safety feature, a dedicated safety center and photo verification technology

 LOS ANGELES, Jan.
 23, 2020 – Tinder today announced a slate of new features using cutting edge technology dedicated to safety.
-These include an integration with personal safety app Noonlight, which will offer a first-of-its-kind safety service that connects users to personal emergency services; Photo Verification, which will compare a posed photo taken in real-time to profile photos, which can help verify a match's authenticity and increase trust in member profiles; and a robust, easily accessible in-app Safety Center.
+These include an integration with personal safety app Noonlight, which will offer a first-of-its-kind safety service that connects members to personal emergency services; Photo Verification, which will compare a posed photo taken in real-time to profile photos, which can help verify a match's authenticity and increase trust in member profiles; and a robust, easily accessible in-app Safety Center.

 “Every day, millions of our members trust us to introduce them to new people, and we’re dedicated to building innovative safety features powered by best-in-class technology that meet the needs of today’s daters,” said Elie Seidman, CEO of Tinder.
 “I’m proud to share these updates, which represent an important step in driving our safety work forward at an unmatched scale.”